 PunyInform is designed to be as small as possible to run well on old computers, and some features that add to the size have been made optional.
-If you want to enable these features, add a line like "Constant OPTIONAL_GUESS_MISSING_NOUN;" before including globals.h, but keep in mind that it will make the game larger.
-You can also change some parameters in the library from their default values to further adjust the library size as needed.
+If you want to enable these features, add a line like Constant OPTIONAL_GUESS_MISSING_NOUN; before including globals.h, but keep in mind that it will make the game larger.
+You can also change some parameters in the library from their default values, which may also affect the library size.
 Finally you can use abbreviations to reduce the game size further.
-PunyInform includes a set of standard abbreviations which can be enabled as needed.